Concordium/concordium-rust-smart-contracts/examples/README.md

   mimic the memo feature.
 Normally a transfer between accounts cannot add any information other than the amount being transferred.
 Making transfers to this intermediate contract instead works around this limitation.
+- [cis1-multi](./cis1-multi) An example implementation of the CIS-1 Concordium Token Standard containing multiple token types.
+- [cis1-nft](./cis1-nft) An example implementation of the CIS-1 Concordium Token Standard containing NFTs.
+- [cis1-wgtu](./cis1-wgtu) An example implementation of the CIS-1 Concordium Token Standard containing a single fungible token which is a wrapped GTU.